rollwagen/aws_certification/developer_associate/aws_certified_developer.md

   - Amazon Simple Notification Service (SNS)
   - Amazon CloudWatch Events / EventBridge

-Event Source Mapping
+- Event Source Mapping
-• Kinesis Data Streams
+  - Kinesis Data Streams
-• SQS & SQS FIFO queue
+  - SQS & SQS FIFO queue
-• DynamoDB Streams
+  - DynamoDB Streams
-• Common denominator: records need to be polled from the source
+  - Common denominator: records need to be polled from the source
-• Your Lambda function is invoked synchronously
+  - Your Lambda function is invoked synchronously

 SQS To use a DLQ
 • set-up on the SQS queue, not Lambda (DLQ for Lambda is only for async invocations)
 • Or use a Lambda destination for failures

-Lambda in VPN
+Lambda in VPC
 - a Lambda function in your VPC does not have internet access
 - deploying a Lambda function in a public subnet does not give it internet access or a public IP
 - deploying a Lambda function in a private subnet gives it internet access if you have a NAT Gateway / Instance

+- API 'Invoke' call; InvocationType:
+  - RequestResponse (default) - synchronously
+  - Event - asynchronously
+  - DryRun - Validate parameter values and verify that the user or role has permission to invoke the function.

+- X-Ray environment varibles (Lambda):
+  - `_X_AMZN_TRACE_ID`, `AWS_XRAY_CONTEXT_MISSING`, `AWS_XRAY_DAEMON_ADDRESS`

 ## AWS Serverless: DynamoDB
 - items/rows; max size of an item is 400KB